Entropic turnpike estimates for the kinetic Schr\"odinger problem: Introduction and statement of the main results

-\begin{remark} Another interesting aspect of Theorem \ref{teo entropic turnpike} and \ref{full:teo entropic turnpike} is that we bound distance from the turnpike via relative entropy and Fisher information.
-The bound on the Fisher information is our strongest result as it implies immediately an entropic bound thanks to the logarithmic Sobolev inequality \eqref{LS}.
-Moreover, entropic bounds are stronger than bounds expressed by means of a transport distance such as $W_1$ or $W_2$, since $\frm$ satisfies Talagrand's inequality \eqref{talagrand}.
-Estimates on relative entropy and Fisher information are accessible because we are working on a stochastic control problem and it seems that they would not hold if we were to remove the Brownian motion in \eqref{eq: KSP admissible P}.
-This explains why, to the best of our knowledge and understanding, similar results have not appeared before in the turnpike literature for deterministic control problems. \end{remark}
+\begin{remark} The bound on the Fisher information is our strongest result as it implies immediately an entropic bound thanks to the logarithmic Sobolev inequality \eqref{LS}.
+Moreover, entropic bounds are stronger than bounds expressed by means of a transport distance such as $W_1$ or $W_2$, since $\frm$ satisfies Talagrand's inequality \eqref{talagrand}. \end{remark}